edesz/edesz/README.md

 ### Hi there 👋

 Welcome to my github account!
-I primarily write code using Python, and just enough HTML.
+I primarily write code using Python, and other tools as I need to - HTML, MATLAB, shell scripts, etc.

 <div align="center">
 <a href="https://github.com/edesz">